PLT-Columbia/Assignment-0/README.md

 3. Add your newly-generated SSH keys to the GitHub account, as done [here](https://docs.github.com/en/enterprise/2.20/user/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).

-### Open GitHub account (if you do not already have one).
+### Creating a GitHub Account

-Create an account in [GitHub](http://www.github.com/), if you do not already have one.
-Note your GitHub username.
-Submit your uni and username with this assignment.
-Remember to submit all future assignments using the same username.
+If you do not already have a GitHub account, please create an account in [GitHub](http://www.github.com/).
+Remember to submit all future assignments using this GitHub username.

 ### Setting Up GitHub Classroom